MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 For the purposes of this assessment, applications are categorized in three groups:

 - **Microsoft applications** are built and supported by Microsoft.
-Microsoft applications support Azure AD and integrate with Intune’s APP SDK.
+Microsoft applications support Microsoft Entra ID and integrate with Intune’s APP SDK.
 However, not all Microsoft applications are supported with shared device mode.
 [See a list of supported applications and availability.](authentication bookmark)
 - **Third-party applications** are built and sold commercially by a third-party provider.
-Some applications don’t support Azure AD, Intune’s APP SDK, or shared device mode.
+Some applications don’t support Microsoft Entra ID, Intune’s APP SDK, or shared device mode.
 Work with the application provider and your Microsoft account team to confirm what the user experience will be.
 - **Custom line-of-business applications** are developed by your organization to address internal business needs.
-If you build applications using Power Apps, your app will automatically be enabled with Azure AD, Intune, and shared device mode.
+If you build applications using Power Apps, your app will automatically be enabled with Microsoft Entra ID, Intune, and shared device mode.

 The applications that frontline users access meet these requirements (as applicable) for global single-in and single sign out to be enabled.

-- **Integrate custom and third-party applications with [MSAL](/azure/active-directory/develop/msal-overview):** Users can authenticate into your applications using Azure AD, enable SSO, and conditional access policies can be applied.
+- **Integrate custom and third-party applications with [MSAL](/azure/active-directory/develop/msal-overview):** Users can authenticate into your applications using Microsoft Entra ID, enable SSO, and conditional access policies can be applied.
 - **Integrate applications with shared device mode (applies only to Android or iOS shared devices):** Applications can use the necessary shared device mode APIs in MSAL to perform automatic single sign-on and single sign out.
 Appropriately using these APIs allows you to integrate with shared device mode.
 This isn’t necessary if you’re running your application in Teams, Microsoft Edge, or PowerApps.
 - **Integrate with Intune’s APP SDK (applies only to Android or iOS shared devices):** Applications can be managed in Intune to prevent unintended or unauthorized data exposure.
 This isn’t necessary if your MDM performs app data clears that wipe any sensitive data during device check-in flows (single sign out).